 ► Take to the Highway.
-Not this year but many years (and certainly for more than a few when I was growing up), my family would travel to my grandmother’s house to spend the Thanksgiving holiday.
-Which is to say that we would make our way to the tiny little corner of the southwestern Virginia mountains where she lives right off the Daniel Boone Wilderness Trail.
+Not this year but many years (and certainly for more than a few growing up), my family would travel to my grandmother’s house to spend the Thanksgiving holiday.
+Which is to say that we would make our way to the tiny little corner of the southwestern Virginia mountains where she lived right off the Daniel Boone Wilderness Trail.

 There is a veritable cornucopia of songs about traveling—driving, being on the road, going on the lam, leaving home and coming back, but the songs in this playlist are a bit old-school, with a singer-songwriter bent and a twinge of country.
 They are songs that remind me of all those trips to my grandmother’s house—you know, over the river and through the woods, winding up country roads and counting out-of-state license plates.

 8 • Take the Highway • The Marshall Tucker Band ► Unless traffic is at a standstill.
 Then you should definitely look for a back road or an alternate route of some kind.

 7 • Ramblin’ Man • The Allman Brothers ► This song raises an interesting question worthy of at least a moment of serious reflection (perhaps during the outro guitar solo): Just what do the Delta women think of you?